-CBDCE Mission: promote comprehensive & ongoing quality diabetes clinical management, education, prevention and support by defining, developing, maintaining and protecting the certification and credentialing processes.
+CBDCE promotes ongoing quality diabetes care, education, prevention and support by providing certification and credentialing programs that incorporate and reflect best practices.

-CBDCE Celebrates 35 years of Diabetes Care and Education
+CBDCE Celebrated 35 years of Diabetes Care and Education

-The Certification Board for Diabetes Care and Education (CBDCE) is proud to be celebrating its 35th anniversary this year.
+The Certification Board for Diabetes Care and Education (CBDCE) celebrated its 35th anniversary in 2021.
 The organization was founded in 1986 to formalize and validate a specific body of knowledge for the multi-disciplinary healthcare practitioners who specialized in providing diabetes care and education to people with diabetes.

 Since it was first awarded in 1986, the CDE credential (now the CDCES) has become a standard of excellence for the delivery of quality diabetes education.
 As the certification board reflects on the accomplishments of the past 35 years, the organization’s leadership and staff stay focused on the future.